syedshahidashiqali/n8n-workflows/02-competitors-price-watcher-agent/README.md

 **Real-time market intelligence to prevent pricing disruptions and monitor retailer compliance.**

-This project is a multi-stage automation pipeline built for a Dutch wholesale distributor (Movidis).
+This project is a multi-stage automation pipeline built for a Dutch wholesale distributor.
 It automatically discovers product pages across major retail partners, verifies the matches using AI, and monitors sales prices multiple times a day to instantly catch unauthorized price drops.

 ---